machinelearningZH/simply-simplify-language/README.md

     ANTHROPIC_API_KEY=sk-...
     MISTRAL_API_KEY=KGT...
 ```
-- Alternativly, create Repository Secrets on GitHub, which will get available for your codespaces automatically when starting up (only if you are a repo owner / using your own fork)
+- Alternatively, create Repository Secrets on GitHub, which will get available for your codespaces automatically when starting up (only if you are a repo owner / using your own fork)
 - Start app (change cwd first): `cd _streamlit_app && python -m streamlit run ./sprache-vereinfachen.py`
-- Codespaces auto-proxies and forwards Port 8501 to something like `https://buenzli-kehrwoche-w8wrwwqgarq0815-8501.app.github.dev/`
+- Codespaces auto-proxies and forwards Port 8501 to something like `https://scaling-pancake-jwjjw54r4r7hpqpg.github.dev/`
-- In case you don't like coding in your browser, you can also use a local VSCode IDE and connect to the remote Codespace .
+- In case you don't like coding in your browser, you can also use a local VSCode IDE and connect to the remote Codespace.

 ## Project information